-a thermal probe (an accessory device which monitors the temperature of the external battery pack and regulates the battery charge accordingly), batteries, the SmartLeague software CD.
+Batteries, SmartLeague software programming CD.
 These items must be purchased separately.
 Be sure you have these items on hand before starting the installation procedure.

-In order to validate the IMQ-SECURITY SYSTEMS certification and comply with EN 54-4 requirements, installation of a thermal probe is essential.
+Attention: In order to validate the IMQ-SISTEMI DI SICUREZZA certification and comply with EN 54-4 standard requirements, installation of a thermal probe is essential.
 Be sure you have this item on hand before starting the installation procedure.